noahfalk/opentelemetry-dotnet/example3/readme.md

 ## What instruments should the API support?

 OpenTelemetry proposes Counter, UpDownCounter, ValueRecorder, SumObserver, UpDownSumObserver, and ValueObserver.
-Research into other libraries suggests these choices, both in terms of naming and functionality appear mostly novel.
+Research into other libraries suggests these choices, both in terms of naming and functionality appear somewhat novel.
 Based on the spec description this set of six appears to be determined based on defining a taxonomy of 'synchronous vs asynchronous', 'adding vs. grouping', and 'monotonic vs. non-monotonic' as a sub-category of 'adding'.
 This created six combinations which were then named.
-While taxonomies are certainly orderly I am skeptical how well most developers will related their goals to this particular breakdown.
+While taxonomies are certainly orderly I am skeptical how well most developers will relate their goals to this particular breakdown.
 Other metric APIs that have considerable real world usage appear to have selected other patterns, likely driven by customer feedback.

 ## Do we need dedicated asynchronous instruments?

+Proposed answer: Yes we should have them.
+I'm still not understanding the scenario for ValueObserver but I'm on-board with at least an async sum and async gauge.
+The alternative pattern described below got messy for a few reasons:

+ - The implementing code gets unnecesarily split.
+The user is forced to author the constructor, a callback registration, and the body of the callback.
+This is 2-3 different locations in code to edit.
+ - The pre-aggregated sum replaces rather than adds to the previous sum so isn't substitutable for the original synchronous sum instrument.
+ - There is no intuitive place in the API to put the callback event or registration API

+Original suggestion:
 The asynchronous instruments are designed to offer callback APIs rather than standard push based APIs.
 These callbacks are invoked at whatever frequency aggregated metric data is exported to consumers.
 However design-wise it appears unnecessarily complex to define a complete parallel set of instruments with individual callbacks when